keepsuit/laravel-opentelemetry/README.md

 }
 ```

+Metrics:

+- `http.client.request.duration` (histogram, seconds) - Outgoing HTTP request duration

-You can disable it by setting `OT_INSTRUMENTATION_HTTP_CLIENT` to `false` or removing the `HttpClientInstrumentation::class` from the config file.
+You can disable this instrumentation by setting `OT_INSTRUMENTATION_HTTP_CLIENT` to `false` or removing `HttpClientInstrumentation::class` from the config.

-Configuration options:

-- `manual`: set to `true` to enable manual tracing
-- `allowed_headers`: list of headers to include in the trace
-- `sensitive_headers`: list of headers with sensitive data to hide in the trace

-#### Database
+### Database

 Database queries are automatically traced.
 A span is created for each query executed.

+Metrics:

+- `db.client.operation.duration` (histogram, seconds) - Duration of database client operations

-You can disable it by setting `OT_INSTRUMENTATION_QUERY` to `false` or removing the `QueryInstrumentation::class` from the config file.
+You can disable this instrumentation by setting `OT_INSTRUMENTATION_QUERY` to `false` or removing `QueryInstrumentation::class` from the config.

+### Queue Jobs

+Queue jobs are automatically traced.
+The instrumentation creates a parent span with kind `PRODUCER` when a job is dispatched and a child span with kind `CONSUMER` when the job is executed.

+You can disable this instrumentation by setting `OT_INSTRUMENTATION_QUEUE` to `false` or removing `QueueInstrumentation::class` from the config.

-#### Redis
+### Redis

 Redis commands are automatically traced.
 A span is created for each command executed.

-You can disable it by setting `OT_INSTRUMENTATION_REDIS` to `false` or removing the `RedisInstrumentation::class` from the config file.
+You can disable this instrumentation by setting `OT_INSTRUMENTATION_REDIS` to `false` or removing `RedisInstrumentation::class` from the config.

-#### Queue jobs

-Queue jobs are automatically traced.
-It will automatically create a parent span with kind `PRODUCER` when a job is dispatched and a child span with kind `CONSUMER` when the job is executed.

-You can disable it by setting `OT_INSTRUMENTATION_QUEUE` to `false` or removing the `QueueInstrumentation::class` from the config file.

-#### Cache
+### Cache

 Cache operations are recorded as events in the current active span.

-You can disable it by setting `OT_INSTRUMENTATION_CACHE` to `false` or removing the `CacheInstrumentation::class` from the config file.
+You can disable this instrumentation by setting `OT_INSTRUMENTATION_CACHE` to `false` or removing `CacheInstrumentation::class` from the config.

-#### Events
+### Events

 Events are recorded as events in the current active span.
-Some internal laravel events are excluded by default.
-You can customize the excluded events in the config file.
+Some internal Laravel events are excluded by default and can be customized in the configuration.

-You can disable it by setting `OT_INSTRUMENTATION_EVENT` to `false` or removing the `EventInstrumentation::class` from the config file.
+You can disable this instrumentation by setting `OT_INSTRUMENTATION_EVENT` to `false` or removing `EventInstrumentation::class` from the config.

-#### View
+### View

 View rendering is automatically traced.
 A span is created for each rendered view.

-You can disable it by setting `OT_INSTRUMENTATION_VIEW` to `false` or removing the `ViewInstrumentation::class` from the config file.
+You can disable this instrumentation by setting `OT_INSTRUMENTATION_VIEW` to `false` or removing `ViewInstrumentation::class` from the config.

-#### Livewire
+### Livewire

 Livewire components rendering is automatically traced.
 A span is created for each rendered component.

-You can disable it by setting `OTEL_INSTRUMENTATION_LIVEWIRE` to `false` or removing the `LivewireInstrumentation::class` from the config file.
+You can disable this instrumentation by setting `OTEL_INSTRUMENTATION_LIVEWIRE` to `false` or removing `LivewireInstrumentation::class` from the config.

-#### Console commands
+### Console Commands

 Console commands are not traced by default.
 You can trace console commands by adding them to the `commands` option of `ConsoleInstrumentation`.

-You can disable it by setting `OTEL_INSTRUMENTATION_CONSOLE` to `false` or removing the `ConsoleInstrumentation::class` from the config file.
+You can disable this instrumentation by setting `OTEL_INSTRUMENTATION_CONSOLE` to `false` or removing `ConsoleInstrumentation::class` from the config.

-Configuration options:

-- `commands`: list of commands to trace

-### Logs context

-When starting a trace with provided instrumentation, the trace id is automatically injected in the log context.
-This allows to correlate logs with traces.

-If you are starting the root trace manually,
-you should call `Tracer::updateLogContext()` to inject the trace id in the log context.

-> [!NOTE]
-> When using the OpenTelemetry logs driver (`otlp`),
-> the trace id is automatically injected in the log context without the need to call `Tracer::updateLogContext()`.
+## Traces

+This package provides tracing capabilities and utilities that integrate with the instrumentations described above.

-### Manual traces
+### Manual Traces

 Spans can be manually created with the `newSpan` method on the `Tracer` facade.
 This method returns a `SpanBuilder` instance that can be used to customize and start the span.